tud-amr/mpc_planner/README.md

 ## Installation

-We recommend to use the complete VSCode containerized environment, provided here https://github.com/tud-amr/mpc_planner_ws to automatically install the planner and its requirements.
+We recommend to use the complete VSCode containerized environment provided here https://github.com/tud-amr/mpc_planner_ws if you can to automatically install the planner and its requirements.

+Both solvers have similar performance.
+In our publications we have used `Forces Pro`.

 > **Note:** To use Forces Pro in the containerized environment, a floating license is required.
 If you have a regular license, please following the steps below to install the planner manually.

+The following steps denote the **manual** installation of the planner.

 ---